 Although the Oceanside and Island Park school districts are each expected to see budget increases in 2021-22, it is as important a time as ever to back them as officials strive to enhance school safety and increase the quality of programs amid the coronavirus pandemic, while holding the line on taxes.

-The Herald enthusiastically endorses the Oceanside and Island Park school district spending plans, and encourages voters to show their support by voting “yes” on Tuesday.
+Thus, the Herald enthusiastically endorses the Oceanside and Island Park school district budgets, and encourages voters to show their support by voting “yes” next Tuesday.

 Oceanside school officials have proposed a $163.4 million budget, which, if passed, would include a focus on mental health at a wellness center, provide personal protective equipment and allow for the hiring of new staff members.